idugalic/micro-ecommerce/README.md

 ### Hystrix

-It is used to monitor the availability of the remote system, so if it fails to connect 20 times in 5 seconds (by default) the circuit will open and no more attempts will be made until after a timeout.
+It is used to monitor the availability of the remote system

 ## Security